jeffro256/carrot/src/carrot_raw.md

 ### Cryptonote Addresses, Integrated Addresses, and Subaddresses

-Cryptonote [[citation](https://github.com/monero-project/research-lab/blob/master/whitepaper/whitepaper.pdf)] addresses are a crucial component of Monero's privacy model, providing recipient unlinkability across transactions.
-Unlike Bitcoin, which uses transparent addresses, Monero's use of Cryptonote addresses ensures that all transaction outputs are unlinkable regardless of the number of times an address is reused, and without requiring interactivity.
+In 2013, the Cryptonote whitepaper [[citation](https://github.com/monero-project/research-lab/blob/master/whitepaper/whitepaper.pdf)] introduced an addressing scheme which remains a crucial component of Monero's privacy model today, providing recipient unlinkability across transactions.
+Unlike Bitcoin, which uses transparent addresses, Monero's use of addresses ensures that all created transaction outputs cannot be attributed to any single receiver regardless of the number of times an address is reused, and without requiring interactivity.

-In the beginning, since there was only one address per wallet, a method was needed for receivers to differentiate their senders. *Payment IDs* [[citation](https://www.getmonero.org/resources/moneropedia/paymentid.html)], an arbitrary 32 byte string attached to transactions, was the initial solution to this problem. *Integrated addresses* improved the UX of these payment IDs by including them inside of addresses, and shortening them to 8 bytes.
+In the beginning, since there was only one address per wallet, a method was needed for receivers to differentiate their senders. *Payment IDs* [[citation](https://www.getmonero.org/resources/moneropedia/paymentid.html)], an arbitrary 32 byte string attached to transactions, was the initial solution to this problem.
+The aim was that users sending funds would include a 32 byte message that gave the recipient user enough evidence to attribute that transaction to them. *Integrated addresses* improved the UX of these payment IDs by having the recipient's wallet generate and include them inside of addresses, which were automatically added to the transaction data by the sender's wallet.
+They were also shortened to 8 bytes.
 Wallets then started encrypting the payment IDs on-chain, and adding dummies if no payment IDs were used, which greatly improved privacy.

 In 2016, Monero iterated even further by introducing *subaddresses* [[citation](https://github.com/monero-project/research-lab/issues/7)], an addressing scheme that existing wallets could adopt, allowing them to generate an arbitrary number of unlinkable receiving addresses without affecting scan speed.